 CURRENT PROGRAMME

-Our In and Out of Hospital programme was completed in February 2024.
-We created a legacy booklet, covering 6 years of creative intervention projects for specific patient groups, delivered by professional artists, musicians, composers, dancers and poets.
+Our Arts Council and Sheffield Hospitals Charity funded In and Out of Hospital programme was completed in February 2024.
+We created a legacy booklet, covering the full 6 years of creative intervention projects with specific patient groups, delivered by professional artists, musicians, composers, dancers and poets.

 Download Booklet

-Our last project in the programme, Our NHS Stories, was a collaboration between 19 NHS Trusts, led by a national team headed up by Kwame Kwei Armah, actor and artistic director of the Young Vic in London.
-We worked over 50 members of staff to develop and perform a live show of dance, songs, sound, poetry and animation.
+The NHS Stories project, was a collaboration between 19 NHS Trusts to commemorate 75 years of the NHS, led by a national team headed up by Kwame Kwei Armah, actor and artistic director of the Young Vic in London.
+We worked over 50 members of staff between July and December 2023 to develop and perform a live show of dance, songs, sound, poetry and animation.
 This was held at Theatre Deli Sheffield on 30th November.
 A film of the event can be seen here.

 In & Out of Hospital Arts Programme: Phase 2